-I was raised and have lived most of my live in the heart of Southwest Chula Vista.
 I attended Castle Park Elementary, Castle Park Middle, and graduated from Castle Park High School.
-For 27 years I operated my small metal fabrication business off of Main Street.
-My roots are deep in Southwest Chula Vista.
+For almost 30 years I operated my small metal fabrication business off of Main Street.
+My roots are deep in Chula Vista.

 As promised when first elected, I started “Public Office Hours” and ultimately held over 100 public meetings in Chula Vista keeping me well grounded in my community.